-Flutist and soprano Alice Teyssier brings “something new, something fresh, but also something uncommonly beautiful” (UT San Diego) to her performances.
+Flutist, soprano and sound artist Alice Teyssier brings “something new, something fresh, but also something uncommonly beautiful” (UT San Diego) to her performances.
 Hailed as possessing an "ethereal and riveting" (The Flute View) voice with “unusual depth” (Badische Zeitung), Alice’s mission is to share lesser-known masterpieces and develop a rich and vibrant repertoire that reflects our era.

 In 2007, Alice was “haunting” in the US premiere of Olga Neuwirth’s opera 'Lost Highway', after the David Lynch film, at Miller Theater; she has since presented many modern operas by composers such as Anthony Davis, Esteban Insinger, Pauline Oliveros and IONE and Viktor Ullman and continues to forge new ways of creating and developing the operatic stage with her collaborators.
 She has been instrumental in creating roles in Ashley Fure's 'Force of Things', previewed at the 2016 Darmstadt Summer Courses and premiered at Peak Performances in Montclair, NJ, and Clara Latham's 'Talking Cure' (Anna O.), presented in its premiere concert version at Roulette Intermedium in summer 2018.